 Our site has two federal revenue datasets.
 The one on this page is organized by the company that paid the revenue.
 The federal revenue by location dataset is organized by location.
-However, the national revenue totals on these datasets are slightly different (by about $90 million).
-This is because the the company revenues dataset excludes revenue from offshore right-of-ways because they don’t map to an offshore planning area.
+However, the national revenue totals are slightly different (by about $90 million).
+This is because the revenue by location dataset excludes revenue from offshore rights-of-way because they don’t map to an offshore planning area.

 Fields and definitions